 5. It shows that you care

-When you use proper phone etiquette, it shows that you care about your caller and their experience.
+When you use proper phone etiquette for customer service, it shows that you care about your caller and their experience.
 This is important because it’ll make them more likely to do business with you in the future.

 Still need some convincing on the importance of good customer service?
 Below you’ll find some recent stats to highlight just how crucial it is for your business.